 Overview

-As a low level media API, WASM Player is responsible only for decoding and rendering media content.
-Acquiring media content and splitting it into Elementary Media Packets that are passed to the player is entirely dependent on App.
-This allows for a great flexibility: the application has full control over downloading data, demuxing, either low latency or adaptive streaming protocol implementation, etc. When EMSS is used major part of multimedia pipeline can be implemented as a WebAssembly module and it is platform-independent, allowing for a wide variety of multimedia applications.
+This allows for a great flexibility: the application has full control over downloading and demuxing data, implementation of either low latency or adaptive streaming protocol, etc. When WASM Player is used major part of multimedia pipeline can be implemented as a WebAssembly module and is platform-independent, allowing for a wide variety of multimedia applications.

 This article describes both modes in detail and describes all API components required to use WASM Player in a WebAssembly App.